LarsNorlander/dev-diary/python.md

 ### 9:40 PM

 Today I moved from The Hitchhiker's Guide to Python to Django's official documentation.
 I found Django to be extremely fun especially when paired with IntelliJ's amazing support for the framework.
 It felt a lot like building an application with Legos.
 I got to the section about writing test for Django applications and I really look forward to it.

+## October 24, 2018

+Finished up Django's basic tutorial.
+I'm quite amazed actually at what you could do with it.
+It just generates pretty much everything for you.
+I could see how this helps with bringing up ideas really quickly.
+I'll quickly browse a few more resources and then tomorrow, maybe I'll start my next round of #100DaysOfCode.